 Oregon COPD and Asthma Death Statistics

-Chronic lower respiratory disease, which includes asthma and COPD (chronic obstructive pulmonary disease), is a leading cause of death in the United States.
+Chronic lower respiratory disease, which includes asthma and COPD (chronic obstructive pulmonary disease), is a leading cause of death in the United States and a public health concern in Oregon.
 These diseases obstruct air flow to the lungs and affect millions of Americans.
 There is no cure, though they can be treated.
 The mortality data shown here is from the Centers for Disease Control and Prevention (CDC).

 CLRD vs. COPD